Regulation of Occupational Therapy Practice

 Professional Liability Insurance

-which exceed coverage requirements of the College.
+which exceeds coverage requirements of the College.
 This policy includes insurance that protects you in the event of a legal suit, a complaint or any regulatory proceeding which relates to your occupational therapy practice.
 Occupational therapists living outside of Ontario may join OSOT as Associate Members and have full access to member benefits such as the professional liability insurance program so that they may access the necessary insurance to meet college requirements.